 The major differences between the jobs held by local workers of the Sydney Eastern Suburbs and New South Wales were:

-- A larger percentage of local workers employed in Education and Training (16.6% compared to 9.1%)
+- A larger percentage of local workers employed in the field of Education and Training (16.7% compared to 8.5%)

-- A larger percentage of local workers employed in Health Care and Social Assistance (18.7% compared to 13.3%)
+- A larger percentage of local workers employed in the field of Health Care and Social Assistance (18.3% compared to 12.4%)

-- A smaller percentage of local workers employed in Manufacturing (1.4% compared to 6.5%)
+- A smaller percentage of local workers employed in the field of Manufacturing (1.5% compared to 6.8%)

-- A smaller percentage of local workers employed in Financial and Insurance Services (1.9% compared to 5.0%)
+- A smaller percentage of local workers employed in the field of Financial and Insurance Services (1.9% compared to 5.1%)